Nancy-Jennifer/healthconnect-experience-lab/README.md

 ### Diagnostic Comparative Metric

-**No-Show Rate by Reminder Status**
+No-Show Rate by Reminder Status:

 - No Reminder: **54.63%**
 - Reminder Sent: **49.86%**
-- Observed Gap: **+4.78 percentage points**
+- Observed Gap: **4.78 percentage points**

-This is retained as a **diagnostic metric**, not as a standalone outcome KPI.
+This is retained as a diagnostic metric, not as a standalone outcome KPI.

-> **A measure becomes a management KPI when it is connected to a decision, action or process that needs to be monitored.**

----

-## Week 5 Analytical Evidence Base

-Week 5 identified two particularly relevant analytical signals:

-### Booking Lead Time

-No-Show Rates increased across longer booking lead-time bands.

-### Recorded Previous No-Shows

-Appointments with higher recorded previous no-show counts showed higher observed No-Show Rates.

-These findings became the evidence base for deeper Week 6 robustness testing.

 ---